CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/NetQ-Appliance-Setup-sngl-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

-The final step is to install and activate the NetQ software using the the CLI:
+4. The final step is to install and activate the NetQ software using the the CLI:

-- {{<link title="Install NetQ Using the CLI" text="Use the CLI">}}
+{{<netq-install/install-with-cli version="4.3" deployment="cloud-single">}}